 Workshops can also be scheduled for additional department training or a department retreat.
-If your department would be interested in a workshop, suggestions and special requests are welcome!
-Please contact improvement@mtu.edu or 906-487-3180 if you have any questions or concerns!
+If your department would be interested in a workshop we can work with you to schedule it at a time convenient to your group.
+Please contact improvement@mtu.edu or 906-487-3180 if you have any questions or concerns.

 Processes, Flow, and Waste: Lean Fundamentals